Fishing with Bears

-Anglers are asked to remove fish whole.
-If they prefer to fillet, they are asked to use tables that are provided at the confluence of the Kenai and Russian Rivers and at the ferry site.
+Kenai and Russian river anglers are asked to take their fish home whole.
+If they prefer to fillet on the river, we ask they use the fishing cleaning tables that are provided at the confluence of the Kenai and Russian Rivers, and at the ferry site.
 When filleting, anglers are asked to Stop, Chop, and Throw (cut filleted carcasses into numerous pieces before throwing into the fast-moving current).
-For more information, please contact Bobbie Jo Skibo, Russian River Interagency Management Coordinator, Seward Ranger District (907-288-7739).
+For more information, please contact the Russian River Interagency Management Coordinator, Seward Ranger District (907-288-7739).

-A food storage order is in effect on USDA Forest Service lands and US Fish and Wildlife Service lands and waters in the area which means that all attractants (for example, food, beverages and garbage) and equipment used to cook or store food must be acceptably stored (in a bear-resistant container, in your vehicle, or kept within 3 feet of you at all times).
+A food storage regulation is in effect on U.S. Forest Service and U.S. Fish and Wildlife Service lands and waters in the area.
+All attractants, such as food, beverages, garbage and equipment used to cook, or store food must always be stored in a bear-resistant container, your vehicle, or kept within 3 feet of you.

-Fish must be kept within 12 feet of you all at times unless acceptably stored to ensure that bears do not attain your fish.
+Once in possession, fish must be kept within 12 feet of you all at times, unless acceptably stored, to ensure that bears do not have access to your fish.